-As most of you reading this know, the path of a serious female gymnast usually follows one of several familiar patterns.
+As most of you reading this know, the path of a serious female gymnast usually follows one of a handful of familiar patterns.

-Of course I’ll first mention that anywhere along these various paths, injury may also bring the end to a career, which is an ever-present risk at every level of the sport (and also stipulate that for brevity I am generalizing and oversimplifying the variety paths a gymnast’s career may take).
+Of course I’ll first mention that anywhere along these various paths, injury may also bring the end to a career, which is an ever-present risk at every level of the sport (and I know there can be other paths for a gymnast’s career, I generalizing here).

 1. Alicia Sacramone, who continued her elite training and competition for a year while also a full-time student and member of the gymnastics team at Brown University, later switching to volunteer assistant coach there (both my photos, by the way);